JamesRobertSutcliffe/frontend-portfolio/Project notes.md

 skills
 ---------

-find cool way for icons to animate on page - icons drop on and float into position?
+find cool way for icons to animate on page - icons drop on and float into position? breathing?

 Work section
 ---------